grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/03 Private Load Zones.md

 ## Benefits of using private load zones

-Here are some reasons why you might want to use a private load zone on k6 Cloud:
+Why might you want to use a private load zone?

-- Improved privacy or application security while doing load testing
-- Ability to leverage k6 Cloud's unified dashboards and visualization features
-- Reuse of existing cloud provider account to provision the infrastructure
-- Improved visibility into instance usage and provisioning activity on your team
+One advantage of private load zones is **improved privacy or application security**.
+When you run a load test on a private load zone in k6 Cloud, log output from the load generator never gets sent to us, which may help avoid the accidental leaking of private information.

+Another advantage of using private load zones is the ability to **leverage all of k6 Cloud's features** even with tests run on your cloud account.
+For example, you will be able to visualize your results in real time, have your data collated in a single place, use the Test Builder and Script Editor to create your scripts, [and more](https://k6.io/docs/cloud/#cloud-features).

 ## How do you use a private load zone?